Marker Logo

 Erected 2018 by City of Oxford, Choccolocco Park, University of Alabama’s Center for Economic Development, the University of Alabama Museums.

 Location.
 33° 36.195′ N, 85° 47.476′ W. Marker is in Oxford, Alabama, in Calhoun County.
-Marker can be reached from Leon Smith Parkway.
+It can be reached from Leon Smith Parkway.
 Located within Choccolocco Park.
 Touch for map.
 Marker is at or near this postal address: 954 Leon Smith Parkway, Oxford AL 36203, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Mississippi Earthen Mounds (here, next to this marker); Mississippi Agriculture (about 400 feet away, measured in a direct line); Archaic (about 700 feet away); Reconstructing the Cultural Landscape (about 700 feet away); Muscogee (Creek) Nation
+At least 8 other markers are within walking distance of this marker: Mississippi Earthen Mounds (here, next to this marker); Mississippi Agriculture (about 400 feet away, measured in a direct line); Archaic (about 700 feet away); Reconstructing the Cultural Landscape (about 700 feet away); Muscogee (Creek) Nation

 The Choccolocco Creek Archaeological Complex Marker with rebuilt mound in background. image.
 Click for full size.

-Photographed By Mark Hilton, January 26, 2020
+Photographed by Mark Hilton, January 26, 2020

 2. The Choccolocco Creek Archaeological Complex Marker with rebuilt mound in background.